 The site is also designed to be easily printable - providing a simple, text based output onto paper.

-For further information about how to make web browsing easier please visit the BBC website.
+For further information about how to make web browsing easier please visit the Accessibility pages on the BBC website.
 They explain in more detail the many ways you can change your browser, computer, keyboard and mouse settings to make the web more accessible for you.

-Whilst every effort is made to ensure that the website is accessible there are some areas of the site where it is not currently possible for it to be completely accessible to all users e.g. Geographic Information System (GIS Maps) and some video and audio and improvements will continue to be sought in these areas.
+Whilst every effort is made to ensure that the website is accessible there are some areas of the site where it is not currently possible for it to be completely accessible to all users, for example, Geographic Information System (GIS Maps) and some video and audio and improvements will continue to be sought in these areas.